 - Q: If the owner of an individual condominium unit insured using a personal lines residential policy form uses the condominium as a primary or secondary home or residence, but has the option to occasionally rent out or lease the property, is the exposure reportable to the FHCF? - A: Yes.
-Beginning with Contract Year 2019, if a condominium unit is insured under a personal lines residential policy form, it is deemed to have a habitational occupancy and to be a residential structure regardless of the term of occupancy.
-[Updated 9/10/19] - Q: If the owner of an individual condominium unit insured under a personal lines residential policy form does not use the condominium as a home or residence (non-owner occupied) and rents the unit out to other parties, would the condominium be covered by the FHCF? - A: Yes.
-Beginning with Contract Year 2019, if the condominium unit is insured under a personal lines residential policy form, it is deemed to have a habitational occupancy and to be a residential structure regardless of the term of occupancy and would be covered by the FHCF. - Q: Is an individual condominium unit (or home or mobile home) insured under a commercial lines policy form and used as a primary or secondary home or residence covered by the FHCF? - A: Yes. - Q: My company writes a commercial policy covering a condominium structure with a mix of individual units that are owner occupied and non-owner occupied.
+If a condominium unit is insured under a personal lines residential policy form, it is deemed to have a habitational occupancy and to be a residential structure regardless of the term of occupancy. - Q: If the owner of an individual condominium unit insured under a personal lines residential policy form does not use the condominium as a home or residence (non-owner occupied) and rents the unit out to other parties, would the condominium be covered by the FHCF? - A: Yes.
+If the condominium unit is insured under a personal lines residential policy form, it is deemed to have a habitational occupancy and to be a residential structure regardless of the term of occupancy and would be covered by the FHCF. - Q: Is an individual condominium unit (or home or mobile home) insured under a commercial lines policy form and used as a primary or secondary home or residence covered by the FHCF? - A: Yes. - Q: My company writes a commercial policy covering a condominium structure with a mix of individual units that are owner occupied and non-owner occupied.
 We are unable to determine how frequently the individual units are rented out.
 Is the condominium structure covered by the FHCF? - A: Yes.
 A condominium structure is deemed to have a habitational occupancy and to be a residential structure regardless of the term of occupancy of individual units.
-However, if it is classified and rated as a hotel, motel, or timeshare, the structure is not reportable based on definition (24) in Article V and exclusion (8) in Article VI of the Reimbursement Contract.
+However, if it is classified and rated as a hotel, motel, or timeshare, the structure is not reportable based on definition (25) in Article V and exclusion (8) in Article VI of the Reimbursement Contract.